D1 road (Croatia): Route description

 The northern part of the D1 in Karlovac is actually a slightly lower road category because there are several intersections with traffic lights which slow the traffic down.

 Parts of the road in Lika have climbing lanes.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, a state-owned company.
+The road, as well as all other state roads in Croatia are managed and maintained by Hrvatske ceste, a state-owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, operator of the road.
 The D1 AADT and ASDT (average summer daily traffic) figure variations observed south of Karlovac are attributed to tourist traffic to various regions of Adriatic Sea coast in Dalmatia region of Croatia.